kubesphere/im/README.md

-# A general identify manage system
+# A general identity management system